 Fatty liver degeneration is an under-recognized health problem that up to 50% of women with PCOS have.

 Fatty liver disease, called NAFLD, is a condition where fat builds up in your liver and clogs up its operations.
 So what you end up with is a liver that cannot do its job.
 Your liver is an essential organ.
 If you liver is not healthy, it's impossibly for you to be healthy, plus it's much more difficult to control health issues associated with PCOS.

-The University of Catania in Italy has published a report showing the supplemental carnitine was effective in suppressing NASH and improving liver function.
+The University of Catania in Italy has published a report showing that it was effective in suppressing NASH and improving liver function.
 The patients in this study took 1 gram of carnitine twice a day for 24 weeks.
-(14)